 Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 However, nothing could be farther from the truth.
-Cornell has proven to be an extremely challenging and competitive school for students applying to the college.
+The Cornell University admission requirements have proven to be extremely challenging.
 After all…

 The Cornell University acceptance rate is only 10.6% of over 50,000 applications for the class of 2024.

-In this article, we will take an in-depth look at how to get into Cornell, from what it takes to be accepted to even the types of students roaming the historical Ithaca campus.
+Needless to say, Cornell is a competitive school for students applying to the college.
+But, we’re here to help you get accepted to this Ivy League school.
+In this article, we will take an in-depth look at how to get into Cornell, from the Cornell University requirements to the types of students you’ll find roaming the historical Ithaca campus.

 - The History of Cornell University